 Easy Eggplant Parmesan Recipe

-- 1-2 cups tallow lard, or coconut oil
+- 1-2 cups tallow ( or lard or coconut oil)

-- 2 TBSP Parmesan cheese + more to top optional
+- 2 TBSP Parmesan cheese (plus more for topping, optional)

 - 2 cloves garlic